jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     TypeError: function_03() takes 3 positional arguments but 4 were given

-  I add a 4th argument to the definition
+  I add a 4th parameter to the definition

   .. code-block:: python